Skip to Main Content

 At a Glance

-Everyone who has experienced that mind-boggling beauty of the Grand Canyon remembers the first time they laid eyes on this colossal wonder.
+Everyone who has experienced the mind-boggling beauty of the Grand Canyon remembers the first time they laid eyes on this colossal wonder.
 Create an everlasting memory with your grandchild when you bring them to the Grand Canyon for the first time.
 Climb aboard the Grand Canyon Railway and ride to the canyon’s South Rim, but watch out for train robbers!
 Look for California condors as you explore canyon geology on a canyon trail hike.
 Plus, travel through the Navajo Reservation and visit secluded Walnut Canyon National Monument’s prehistoric cliff dwellings.

 Activity Level